Birds are almost everywhere if you take the time to notice them – and once you do, they can provide hours of entertainment.

 - What does it look like (size/colours/patterns/beak/claws)?

 - Was it alone or with a flock?

 - Was it singing?
 If so, what did it sound like?

 - What was it doing/how was it interacting with its surroundings (including with other birds)?

 - What time of day did you see it?

-The more you’re able to observe about a bird, the greater chance you’ll have at identifying it, and learning about it’s life.
-Bird watching can be a little bit like putting pieces of a puzzle together.
 Once you can identify one bird and understand how it interacts with its surroundings, you’ll be given clues about other bird species and wildlife, and your knowledge and understanding of how the entire bird ecosystem works will grow.
-When this happens, watching them can become a bit like watching a soap opera unfold in front of your eyes, and you might find yourself asking the question – how did I never notice any of this before?

-Even the common pigeon can have it’s fair share of drama!
+Even the common pigeon can have its fair share of drama!
 Have a watch of the video below, which shows a wood pigeon and feral pigeon fighting over scraps in a park, while a mouse looks on.